 The Gambia became independent peacefully in 1965.
 For three decades it was a constitutional democracy, ruled largely by one party.
 In 1994 a military officer, Yahya Jammeh, seized power in a coup.
 During Jammeh’s 22-year rule many political enemies were jailed, tortured or killed; newspapers were harassed; public protests were brutally disrupted.
 Jammeh was voted out of office in December 2016.
 At first he refused to relinquish power.
 Other West African countries massed troops on his border and persuaded him to go into exile in Equatorial Guinea.

 Adama Barrow, the winner of the 2016 election, at first promised to stay in office for only a three-year transition period.
 Later he extended this to the normal five-year term specified in the country’s constitution.
 On December 4, 2021, Barrow was reelected for a second five-year term.

 According to the World Bank, The Gambia is among the poorest countries in Africa.
-Income per person in 2013 was $510 a year, but much less than that in rural areas.
+Income per person in 2018 was the equivalent of $710 a year, but much less than that in rural areas.
 Almost 49 per cent of the country’s population lives below the nationally established poverty line.
 The Gambia’s main export, peanuts, is subject to the whims of both weather and markets.
 Tourist hotels along the Atlantic shore are another main industry.
 Apart from these the country has few natural resources.